 There have also been single-case or small samples of patients with specific types of hyperhidrosis who responded to a variety of other oral medications.
 Agents such as Clonidine, indomethacin, gabapentin, and multiple others have shown effectiveness in very specific cases of hyperhidrosis.

-Some physicians and their patients have had great success treating sweaty palms and sweaty feet by adding a crushed anticholinergic tablet to the water used during iontophoresis.
+Some clinicians and their patients have had great success treating sweaty palms and sweaty feet by adding a crushed anticholinergic tablet to the water used during iontophoresis.
 Learn more about iontophoresis and how anticholinergics can make the process even more effective.

-If you are interested in learning more about using oral medications to treat excessive sweating, find a healthcare provider who is well-versed in hyperhidrosis care and oral medications in the IHHS’s Physician Finder database.
+If you are interested in learning more about using oral medications to treat excessive sweating, find a healthcare provider who is well-versed in hyperhidrosis care and oral medications in the IHHS’s Clinician Finder database.

 What if a systemic oral medication isn't right for you now?
 Maybe one will be in the future!
 Who knows what may become available!
 There are innovative developments on the horizon in hyperhidrosis care.
 But keep in mind, also, that there are great treatments available right now.